Delivered at Place DAP - Incoterms® 2020 Rules [UPDATED]

 If the goods are damaged or lost at any stage before the final destination then the seller will be unable to deliver and may well be in breach of contract, with the additional complication that the buyer will have already paid import duty and VAT/GST.
 If the buyer is unable to import clear the goods expeditiously then it might find that it bears the risk while the goods sit in customs control and is itself in breach of contract if the seller cannot deliver as contracted.

-DAP Seller and Buyer Obligations
+Delivered at Place Seller and Buyer Obligations

 A1 (General Obligations)